 For I promote oblivion

-- Darker and Edgier: Than most of Bowie's previous work.
+- Darker and Edgier: Than most of Bowie's previous work, both musically and lyrically.
 Roy Carr & Charles Shaar Murray noted that "The vision Bowie presents here is one of unrelieved chaos and terror (the only respite is hanging out in Black Country Rock)".

 - Death Seeker: "The Supermen" gives us a whole civilization of them.
 Also, the titular character of "Saviour Machine" may be the only example of a suicidal computer.

-- Divine Date: In "The Width of a Circle", a (male) supernatural being who may be either God, an angel, Satan, or a regular Horny Devil takes the narrator to Hell... where they get their freak on.
+- Divine Date: In "The Width of a Circle", a (male) supernatural being who may be either God, an angel, Satan, or a Hot as Hell demon takes the narrator to Hell... where they get their freak on.

 - Dramatic Timpani: Heard briefly at the end of "The Width of a Circle" and the intro to "The Supermen".